 Light, refreshing and delicious Mexican avocado salad.
 With only four main ingredients, this fresh chunky salad is the perfect side dish to pair with tacos, fish and more!

 If you’re a fan of homemade guacamole, then this avocado dish is for you!
 With only four main ingredients, this salad is basically the salad version of a chunky guacamole.
 Fresh avocado in large chunks tossed with fresh lime juice, red onions and cilantro.

-This salad is the perfect side to accompany tacos (Seared Ahi Tuna Tacos, Fried Tilapia Tacos, or Grilled Swordfish Tacos) or with Perfectly Cooked Salmon.
+This salad is the perfect side to accompany tacos or with perfectly cooked salmon.
 Because of the lime juice in this recipe, the avocados won’t go bad immediately (yay!) so it’s perfect to bring to BBQ’s or potluck’s.
 Pair with some Frozen Blackberry Margaritas or Skinny Margaritas and you’re set for a delicious get-together.

 Avocado salad (or ensalada de aguacate) is great for California living.
 California accounts for 93% of the avocados produced in the United States, isn’t that crazy!
 It’s one of the perks I happily enjoy.

 - This salad is great for serving a crowd, whether it be a BBQ or potluck!

 - This recipe is easy to make ahead!
 Because of all the lime juice, the avocados last more than a few hours before turning brown.